| events

 The Precept Recommitment and Atonement Ceremony

-The practice of Uposatha was transmitted to other Buddhist countries and in Japanese Sōtō Zen became Ryaku Fusatsu, which translates as “abbreviated or simple ceremony to continue doing good”.
-The confessions and avowal parts of the original ceremony remain, but instead of the Prātimokṣa, there is a recommittal to the sixteen precepts of Zen which are taken at Jukai and as part of Shukke Tokudo (home-leaving ordination).
-We confess our past failings, and seek to do better for the future, all while recognizing our frail human nature, casting all into Emptiness as well.
-Thus, our atonement is also sometimes said to be our “at-one-ment” too.
+The practice of Uposatha spread to other Buddhist countries and, in Japanese Sōtō Zen, evolved into Ryaku Fusatsu, which may be translated as “abbreviated” or “simple ceremony for continuing to do good.”
+The elements of confession and avowal from the original ceremony remain, but instead of the Prātimokṣa, there is a recommitment to the sixteen Zen precepts, which are received at Jukai and during Shukke Tokudo (home-leaving ordination).
+We acknowledge our past failings and vow to do better in the future, all while recognizing our frail human nature and casting all into Emptiness.
+In this way, our atonement is sometimes described as our “at-one-ment.”

-The majority of Zen sanghas offer a Ryaku Fusatsu ceremony either at the time of the full moon or on a set date, like the 15th or last day of each month and we do the same at Treeleaf.
-We hope that you will take the opportunity to recommit to the precepts as well as atoning for any wrong-doing over the previous month.
-Even if you choose not to attend every month, feel free to join in at any point you feel called to.
+Most Zen saṅghas offer a Ryaku Fusatsu ceremony either at the time of the full moon or on a set date, such as the 15th or last day of each month, and we do the same at Treeleaf.
+We hope you will take this opportunity to recommit to the precepts and to atone for any wrongdoing over the previous month.
+Even if you choose not to attend every month, please feel free to join whenever you feel called to do so.

 The chant book for this event is available below, in the Digital Resources section.
 Unless otherwise announced on the Notice Board or here, the ceremony takes place at 7:30pm CET. 🕗